ParisaDarkhal/text-editor/README.md

 ## Deployment

 The app is deployed on Heroku.
-You can access it here: https://text-editor-pwa.herokuapp.com/
+You can access it here: [Text Editor](https://text-editor-pdg.herokuapp.com/)

 ## License